thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **assignChangeAuthor**
 > void assignChangeAuthor(assignChangeAuthorRequest)

   Version: 9.0.0.cl or later   Transfers the ownership of one or several objects from one user to another.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege and edit access to the objects are required.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege and edit access to the objects are required.

 ### Example